direktt/direktt-auto-greet/readme.md

         - Example - Subscriber sends a message at Sunday, Sunday is configured as closed.
 "Non-working hours mode message template" message will be sent to user.
         - Example - Subscriber sends a message at Monday, 2:00 PM, Working hours for Monday are 9:00 AM - 5:00 PM.
 Nothing will be sent to user.
     - **Always on**:
         - Example - You go on holiday and set Out of Office Auto Responder mode to Always On.
-Subscriber sends a message to you, and they will get the automated "Non-working hours mode message template" message.
+Subscriber sends a message to you, and they will get the automated "Always on mode message template" message.

 ### Admin Shortcode (Front End)